 On the day of your placement, bring with you a form of photo identification.

 You are to comply strictly with all instructions given by the member of staff you are observing.

 When attending operational incidents, you must remain in the vehicle at all times, until the Escorting Officer directs otherwise.
 If the Escorting Officer directs you to a place of safety, please comply fully with their instructions.

-If observing the work of operational staff you will be provided with a high-visibility jacket marked “Observer”.
+If observing the work of operational staff, you will be provided with a high-visibility jacket marked “Observer”.
 Please wear this when requested by the Escorting Officer – for example if you attend a road traffic collision or other incident in a public place.

 You must declare to the member of staff you are observing any illness or injury (including mental illness) which they may need to be aware of and which may place you at any additional risk of harm and affect your participation in the scheme.
 For example, you must say if you have a heart condition, high blood pressure, suffer from epilepsy or diabetes or have a back/neck injury.
-However, this is not an exhaustive list of medical conditions.
+This is not an exhaustive list of medical conditions.

 The health and safety of ride along scheme observers is important to us and observers will not volunteer or be directed to get involved in any police operatives or services.

 If you are a resident of Avon and Somerset, you can apply online to follow the police for a shift to observe the work we do.